tangchihyu/jruyi.github.io/gettingstarted/building-a-discard-server/index.md

 Run the following command under $JRUYI_HOME to set a route.

 ```
-bin/ruyi-cli route:set eg.discard.tcpsvr '"null"'
+bin/ruyi-cli route:set eg.discard.tcpsvr jruyi.me.endpoint.null
 ```

-This is to tell Messaging Engine to dispatch any message from endpoint *eg.discard.tcpsvr* to endpoint *null*.
-Endpoint *null* is a special one.
+This is to tell Messaging Engine to dispatch any message from endpoint *eg.discard.tcpsvr* to endpoint *jruyi.me.endpoint.null*.
+Endpoint *jruyi.me.endpoint.null* is a special one.
 It swallows any message dispatched to it.

 That's it!
 You just built a discard server using JRuyi.